Top Attractions in Rome, Italy

 The Basilica of Santa Maria in Trastevere is one of the oldest churches in Rome.
 The structure of the church dates back to the 340s.
 The church has large areas of important mosaics from the late 13th century by Pietro Cavallini.

-The church’s exterior is made up of stunning golden mosaics, including the 12th-century bell tower.
-The interior of the building is divided into three naves by columns from the Baths of Caracalla.
+The church’s exterior features stunning golden mosaics, including the 12th-century bell tower.
+The interior is divided into three naves by columns from the Baths of Caracalla.

-At the entrance of the left nave, you’ll find the sculpture of San Antonio who is known for granting wishes, so many people leave requests in the hope that their wish might be granted someday.
+At the entrance of the left nave, you’ll find the sculpture of San Antonio, known for granting wishes.
+Many people leave requests hoping that their wishes might be granted someday.

 Make Peace at the Ara Pacis